sonic-net/SONiC/doc/kdump/kdump_Remote_SSH_HLD.md

 | NFS          | Network File System    |

 ## Introduction
 Kdump, a built-in Linux kernel feature, generates and stores a crash dump file in the event of a kernel panic.
 Currently SONiC lacks the functionality of storing dump files on a remote server.
-It offloads the storage from switch by saving the crasg reports to a separate designated server for offline analysis.
-This feature extends existing kdump feature by enabling remote dumps via SSH protocol, allowing you to transmit kernel crash data to a designated remote server.
+It offloads the storage from switch by saving the crash reports to a separate designated server for offline analysis.
+This feature extends existing kdump feature by enabling remote dumps via ssh protocol, allowing you to transfer kernel crash data to a designated remote server.

 ## Requirements Overview  <a name="requirements-overview"></a>